gauravanand809/Next.Js-Auth/README.md

 - POST /api/users/verifyemail: Verify the user's email address

 ### How to Contribute
--Fork the project
+- Fork the project
--Create your feature branch: git checkout -b feature/my-feature -Commit your changes: git commit -m 'Add some feature' -Push to the branch: git push origin feature/my-feature -Open a pull request
+- Create your feature branch: git checkout -b feature/my-feature
+- Commit your changes: git commit -m 'Add some feature'
+- Push to the branch: git push origin feature/my-feature
+- Open a pull request

 ### License
-This project is licensed under the MIT License.
+- This project is licensed under the MIT License.
 See the LICENSE file for more details.